-On Monday 31st August 2020, EDHEC FE Track held their first-ever online Welcome Sessions for their M1 and M2/MSc students; a bold but responsible decision during this difficult time.
+On Monday 31st August 2020, EDHEC Finance Track held their first-ever online Welcome Sessions for their M1 and M2/MSc students; a bold but responsible decision during this difficult time.

 Written on 16 Sep 2020.

-The FE track welcomed a total of well over 730 students online from all corners of the world.
-First and foremost on the FE Track’s priorities for this event was to establish a sense of cohesion amongst EDHEC students right from the beginning of the year despite the major constraints the COVID_19 health crisis has imposed.
+The Finance track welcomed a total of well over 730 students online from all corners of the world.
+First and foremost on the Finance Track’s priorities for this event was to establish a sense of cohesion amongst EDHEC students right from the beginning of the year despite the major constraints the COVID_19 health crisis has imposed.
 Their aim, it seems, was a success.
 As one of our Masters 1 students, Jean Bigot commented: “The welcome session was well structured and for me very clear.
-It really made me want to spend the forthcoming year at EDHEC…” It was, indeed a real pleasure to welcome to our campus this Monday relaxed, motivated students clearly ready to start face to face classes.
+It really made me want to spend the forthcoming year at EDHEC…” It was, indeed a real pleasure to welcome to our campus this Monday relaxed, motivated students clearly ready to start face-to-face classes.